cunnane/xloil/docs/source/xlOil_Python/Jupyter.rst

 Introduction
 ------------

-xlOil has the ability to connect to a Jupyter python kernel, allowing interaction between a Jupyter notebook and Excel.
-To use this functionality, load the `xloil_jupyter` module by specifying it in the xlOil ini file like this:
+xlOil can connect to a Jupyter python kernel, allowing interaction between a Jupyter notebook and Excel.
+To use this functionality, either run `=xloPyLoad("xloil.jupyter")` in a cell or load the `xloil_jupyter` module by specifying it in the xlOil ini file like this:

 ::